-- 4. At IPC Games and IPC Competitions (see Part B 3.1.2 (a) and (b)), an athlete shall be excluded from participation in all further events (including other events in which he is simultaneously participating) in the competition, including relays, in cases where: - a) A final confirmation was given that the athlete would start in an event but then failed to participate;

-Note: A fixed time for the final confirmation of participation shall be published in advance.

-- b) An athlete qualified in a qualifying round of an event for further participation in that event but then failed to participate further; - c) An athlete and/or the accompanying guide-runner failed to compete honestly with bona fide effort.
+- 4. At IPC Games and IPC Competitions (see Part B 3.1.2 (a) and (b)), an athlete shall be excluded from participation in all further events (including other events in which he is simultaneously participating) in the competition, including relays, in cases where: - a) A final confirmation was given that the athlete would start in an event but then failed to participate; - Note: A fixed time for the final confirmation of participation shall be published in advance. - b) An athlete qualified in a qualifying round of an event for further participation in that event but then failed to participate further; - c) An athlete and/or the accompanying guide-runner failed to compete honestly with bona fide effort.
 The relevant Referee will decide on this and the corresponding reference must be made in the official results. - However a medical certificate, provided by and based on an examination of the athlete by the Medical Delegate appointed under Rule 2.2 or if no Medical Delegate has been so appointed, by the Medical Officer of the LOC, may be accepted as sufficient evidence that the athlete and/or the accompanying guide-runner became unable to compete due to illness or injury, even if he is able to compete in further events on a subsequent day of the competition.
-Other justifiable reasons (e.g., factors independent of the athlete's own actions, such as problems with the official transport system) may also be accepted by the Technical Delegate(s).
+Other justifiable reasons (e.g., factors independent of the athlete's own actions, such as problems with the official transport system) may also be accepted by the Technical Delegate(s). - d) An athlete fails to report to the Call Room(s) for an event in contravention of Rule 5.5.